 I started knitting this scarf when I was first admitted to Renfrew.
 Everyone there already knew how to knit or crochet, or were taught these vital skills within the first week of their admission.
-Knitting was a safe outlet, a form of creative expression amidst pain and a lack of external interactions.
-It grounded us, and brought us a sense of purpose within our mental chaos.
+Knitting was a safe outlet, a form of creative expression amidst pain.
+It grounded us and brought us a sense of purpose.

 I finished my scarf yesterday.
 It was a surreal moment, infused with feelings of sorrow and pride.
-I am proud of myself for getting to where I am today; I hadn’t expected to make it this far.
-Sitting in the hospital room in August of 2019, listening to the monitor yell as my heart rate dropped below survivable levels, I was more than frightened.
+I am proud of myself for getting to where I am today.
+Sitting in the hospital room in August of 2019, I was more than frightened.
 I peered through the tunnel of fear and saw light as a tiny dot in the far-off distance.

 Now, I am infused with light.
-Of course, my body image is often negative.
-I have intrusive thoughts, and have to work very hard to love myself.
-Yet, I am so distanced from the corpse I once was; I am alive, and accomplished, and strong.
-It still brings me immense joy when I realize that I’m not perpetually cold, or that I can run without losing my breath.
-I can eat whatever I want without guilt; my smile is genuine, not forced.
-I cannot believe that for three weeks of my formative years, I was bound to a wheelchair, and now I can use my legs like a normal human being.
+Of course, my body image can negative.
+Yet, I am so distanced from what I once was; I am alive, and accomplished, and strong.
+It still brings me immense joy when I realize that I’m not always cold or that I can run without losing my breath.
+My smile is genuine, not forced.

 It is hard for people without eating disorders to understand the struggle we face on a daily basis.
 Just know that EDs are NEVER worth it.
 They can never compensate for a lack of control you may experience, or an absence of self-love.

 Recovery is necessary and fruitful, regardless of what your ED tells you.
 And it is SO much better than the alternatives.